Edward Drummond-Hay (antiquarian)

-Edward William Auriol Drummond-Hay (4 April 1785 – February 1845) was a British soldier, antiquarian and diplomat.
+Edward William Auriol Drummond-Hay (4 April 1785 – 28 February 1845) was a British soldier, antiquarian and diplomat.

-Drummond-Hay was the son of Edward Hay-Drummond and Elizabeth de Vismes, and the grandson of Archbishop Robert Hay Drummond.
+Early life

+Drummond-Hay was born on 4 April 1785 in Alnwick, Northumberland, the son of The Very Rev. Edward Hay-Drummond (1758–1829) and Elizabeth de Vismes (d.
+1790).
+From his parent's marriage, he had one sister, Henrietta Auriol Hay-Drummond, married Morgan Watkins in 1831.
+After his mother died in 1790, his father married Amelia Emily Auriol.
+From that marriage, he had a younger half-sister, Amelia Auriol Hay-Drummond, who eloped with his father's curate, George Wilkins.

+His paternal grandparents were Archbishop Robert Hay Drummond and the former Henrietta Auriol.
+His uncle was Thomas Hay, 9th Earl of Kinnoull.
+His maternal grandfather was Count William de Vismes.

 He was educated at Christ Church, Oxford, graduating in 1806.

+Career

-He 1808 he received a commission in the British Army and served with the 61st Regiment of Foot and 73rd (Perthshire) Regiment of Foot during the Napoleonic Wars.
+In 1808, he received a commission in the British Army and served with the 61st Regiment of Foot and 73rd (Perthshire) Regiment of Foot during the Napoleonic Wars.
 He fought in the Peninsular War and was present at the Battle of Waterloo in 1815.

 On leaving the army, Drummond-Hay pursued his interest in antiquities and history, including undertaking a translation of Frederika Freygang and Wilhelm von Freygang's Letters from the Caucasus and Georgia.
-In August 1823 he moved to Edinburgh upon being appointed Lyon Clerk and Keeper of the Records, the role having been secured through the influence of his cousin, Thomas Hay-Drummond, 11th Earl of Kinnoull.
+In August 1823, he moved to Edinburgh upon being appointed Lyon Clerk and Keeper of the Records, the role having been secured through the influence of his cousin, Thomas Hay-Drummond, 11th Earl of Kinnoull.
 On 8 March 1824, he joined the Society of Antiquaries of Scotland and was its Secretary between 1827 and 1829.

+Diplomatic career

 In 1829, Drummond-Hay was appointed Consul-General to Morocco and relocated to Tangiers.
 His private journals of his journey to Morocco, held by the Bodleian Library, cover the period from 1829 to 1830.
 His remit from the Foreign Office was to counter French expansionism in the region (particularly after the French conquest of Algeria in 1830) and to protect British shipping.

-He died in Morocco in 1845.
+Following his death in Tangier in 1845, his son John took over his post and held it until 1886.

+Personal life

-Drummond-Hay married Louisa Margaret Thomson on 14 December 1812.
-Together they had ten children, including Sir Edward Drummond-Hay and Sir John Hay Drummond Hay.
+On 14 December 1812, Drummond-Hay married Louisa Margaret Thomson (d.
+1869), a daughter of John Thomson.
+Together they had ten children, including: